Combine scenic trips with culinary delights

 These trains and rides don’t offer extended on-board gastronomy options, but do have culinary themes:

-- the Chocolate Train from Montreux, serving chocolate bread and coffee/tea between Montreux and Montbovon and with the Chocolate Factory in Broc as its destination;
+- the Chocolate Train from Montreux, serving chocolate bread and coffee/tea between Montreux and Montbovon.
+The Maison Cailler chocolate factory in Broc is its destination;

 - the Cheese Train from Montreux to Chateau d’Oex, bringing you to a cheese-making demonstration and a cheese fondue;